ioquatix/synco/README.md

 ### RSync Snapshots

 Building on the above backup, you can use `Synco::Methods::RSyncSnapshot` which supports snapshot based backups.
-It uses `--link-dest` to hardlink files using RSync and copies files into a sub-directory called `latest.snapshot`.
-Finally, you are expected to rotate and prune these backups as required:
+It creates a snapshot into a sub-directory called `latest.snapshot` and uses RSync's `--link-dest` to hard-link files when unchanged.
+Finally, you are expected to rotate and prune these backups as required, using the `synco` command:

 	server(:backup) do |server|
 		server.host = "backup.example.com"
 		server.root = "/"

 		server.on(:success) do
-			run "synco", "rotate", chdir: target_server.root
-			run "synco", "prune", chdir: target_server.root
+			run 'synco', '--root', target_server.root, 'rotate'
+			run 'synco', '--root', target_server.root, 'prune'
 		end
 	end

+### Mounting Disks

+Synco supports mounting disks before the backup begins and unmounting them after done.

+	server(:destination) do |server|
+		self.mountpoint = '/Volumes/Backups'
+		self.root = File.join(server.mountpoint, 'Laptop')

+		on(:prepare) do
+			# Depending on the platform, you may need to specify the device too:
+			run 'synco', 'mount', self.mountpoint #, '/dev/hd1'
+		end

+		on(:finish) do
+			run 'synco', 'unmount', self.mountpoint
+		end
+	end

-### MySQL Backups
+### Database Backups

 If you'd like to dump data before running the backup, it's possible using the event handling mechanisms: